The Right Way to "Wait" for May 1st

 You’ve carefully plotted the early acceptance, accepted, waitlisted, and denied students.
 You’ve done the math, did it again, and had a colleague check it.
 You’ve sent out the notifications.
 Now it’s your turn to wait.
 With Decision Day quickly approaching, you notice that several students you accepted still haven’t confirmed enrollment.

 The instinct is to let them have time to mull it over, leave them be, or gently nudge them into finalizing their postsecondary choice.
 The closer it gets to May 1st, the more nerve wracking the game becomes, but there’s something to be said for patience, right?

 The Temperature of the Room

-Let’s talk about the situation for a minute here: in 2017, only 34 percent of colleges reached their targets for new student enrollment.
-To put this into perspective, two years prior, in 2015, that number was 42 percent.
+Let’s talk about the situation for a minute here.
+In 2017, only 34% of schools reached their targets for new student enrollment.
+To put this into perspective, two years prior, in 2015, that number was 42%.
 While that still clocks in lower than we’d all like, it shows that there’s a definitive decline in achievement for enrollment goals.

 None of this is within the admission officers control, but it heavily affects what happens on May 1st.
 Even amidst all of these factors, there are steps admission officers can take to get closer to their enrollment goals: focus on admitted students who you felt were responsive and interested.

 What’s stopping them from enrolling?